 - Which animals use similar parts in taking food? - Compare the parts of dog to that of hen.
-Note down the similarities as well as differences observed by you. - Compare the parts of humming bird and hen in taking in food. - Did you find similarities between a dog and a lion in the parts involved in taking food?
+Note down the similarities as well as differences observed by you. - Compare the parts of hen and humming bird in taking in food.
+Note down the similarities as well as differences observed by you.

-What are the similarities and differences between a vulture and a lion in their mode of taking in food?

-You may also add any other observations done by you in the table.
+- What are the similarities between a dog and a lion in the parts involved in taking food? - What are the similarities and differences between a vulture and a lion in their mode of taking in food? - You may also add any other observations you may have made.

-We might have seen that the same part may be used in different ways by different animals.
+You will see that the same part may be used in different ways by different animals.
 For example, tongue may be used by dog in a different manner as compared to frog.
-The dog uses tongue to lick while frog captures and swallows food with it.
+The dog licks with it while frog captures and swallows food with it.